scriptotek/lc-spreadsheets/_episodes/01-format-data.md

   evaluate the training programme and you want to be able to start working with the data.
 > 1. With the person next to you, work on the messy data so that there is only
-  one value per column and all the values are formatted so they look the same.
+  one value per cell and that all values in the same column have the same format.
   Clean up the 2016 and 2017 tabs, and put them all together in one spreadsheet.
-  We have made a "Solutions sheet" with all the columns titles ready-made to help
+  We have made a "Solutions" sheet with all the columns titles ready-made to help
   you get going - paste in the data there and refine it, do not change the original sheets!
 > 1. After you go through this exercise, we'll discuss as a group what you think was wrong with this data and how you fixed it.